arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 This tutorial main objective is to guide you through the build and configuration of an OpenThread Border Router that will allow you to deploy a Matter network over Thread to integrate Matter devices to your Smart Home system.

 - Create an OTBR using Arduino products.
-- Leverage the Arduino Nano Matter as a Radio Co-Processor.
+- Leverage the Nano Matter as a Radio Co-Processor.
-- Use the Arduino Nano ESP32 as a Matter Controller.
+- Use the Nano ESP32 as a Matter Controller.
 - Integrate a smart outlet based on the Nano Matter to your network.

 ## Hardware and Software Requirements